TheBigWealth89/product_reservation/README.md

   4.  **Session & Cart Storage:** Provides a fast cache for user data.
 - **PostgreSQL (The Source of Truth):** The permanent, relational database that stores all product, inventory, and order data with transactional integrity.
 - **Stripe Integration:** Securely handles all sensitive payment information off-site, communicating with the backend via verified webhooks to confirm transactions.
-- **Background Workers:** Independent Node.js processes that handle specific, long-running tasks (order fulfillment, reservation expiration), allowing the system to scale and remain resilient.
+- **Background Workers:** Independent Node.js processes that handle specific, long-running tasks (order fulfillment, reservation expiration, cleanup worker), allowing the system to scale and remain resilient.

 ---